There is a growing market for large-format 3D printers aimed at consumers and small businesses.

 The answers to these questions determine what kind of large format 3D printer you should buy.

 If time is of the essence, there are other factors to consider.
 FDM is known to be a relatively slow process.
 The printing speed increases when you set out to print off human-scale objects like furniture.
 There are ways to tweak the length of time it takes to finish a printing job, like increasing the layer-height or decreasing the infill.
 However, these modifications will have immediate effects on the quality of the finished part.

 The 3D printing technologies FDM and SLA use only the material needed for the actual print (PLUS supports).
 Other technologies, like SLS, use the entire print bed of powder regardless of the size of printed goods.
 For this reason, 3D printing services automatically arrange the content of build tray to save the precious powder that cannot be reused without some effort.

 In this article, we cover large format FDM 3D printers.
 Mostly they are used to 3D print thermoplastics like ABS or PLA, and this includes exotic filaments (wood and metal).
 Some large format 3D printers like the Delta Wasp 3MT can also print materials that are suitable for extrusion like ceramics.

-Enlisting the help of an online 3D printing service has the additional advantage that your 3D files are processed by trained professionals who are able to print them off to perfection.
-It goes without saying that training your own staff to operate a new, large format 3D printer will cost time and money; you might end up producing scrap before the prints are good enough for your small business.
+Enlisting the help of an online 3D printing service has the additional advantage that your 3D files are processed by trained professionals who can print them off to perfection.
+Training your staff to operate a new, large format 3D printer will cost time and money; you might end up producing scrap before the prints are good enough for your small business.

-License: The text of "20 Best Large 3D Printers 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "20 Best Large 3D Printers of Fall 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP